How to Decorate Your Christmas Tree Like a Professional Designer

 Decide on the overall color scheme that you would like to use for your Christmas tree decorations.

-It could be all green, red & gold, red & silver, pink & white, aqua & turquoise, or any other color combination that you like.
+It could be different shades of green, red & gold, pink & white, aqua & turquoise, different shades of white, or any other color combination that you like.

-The color scheme that you select for your Christmas tree should complement the color scheme of the room that your tree is going into.
+The color scheme that you select for your Christmas tree should complement the color scheme of the room where your tree is going.

-Consider using some of the non-traditional designer ornament color ideas available this year, such as bronze, magenta, peacock blue, plum, pink, sage green, lavender, and navy, to give your Christmas tree an updated designer look.
+Consider using some of the non-traditional designer ornament colors available this year, such as bronze, magenta, peacock blue, plum, pink, sage green, lavender, or navy, to give your Christmas tree an updated designer look.

 Step by step Christmas tree decorating instructionsTheme and Style